mosip/pre-registration/api-test/README.md

 The **Pre Registration API Test Rig** is designed for the execution of module-wise automation API tests for the pre-registration services.
 This test rig utilizes **Java REST Assured** and **TestNG** frameworks to automate testing of the pre-registration API functionalities.
 The key focus is to validate the pre-registration creation, appointment booking and related functionalities provided by the pre-registration module.

----

 ## Test Categories

 - **Smoke**: Contains only positive test scenarios for quick verification.
 - **Regression**: Includes all test scenarios, covering both positive and negative cases.

----

 ## Coverage

-This test rig covers only **external API endpoints** exposed by the pre registration services module.
+This test rig covers only **external API endpoints** exposed by the admin services module.

----

 ## Pre-requisites